Top 10 Obsidian Alternatives to Take Better Notes in 2026

 • No automation or integrations out of the box: Obsidian doesn’t connect well with tools like Slack, Google Docs, or CRMs without plugins or scripts.

-• No way to act on your notes: You can write and organize notes, but they don’t trigger workflows, assign tasks, or move info across tools.
+• No functionality beyond notes: You can write and organize notes, but they don’t trigger workflows, assign tasks, or move information across tools.

 {{cta}}